StackVista/stackstate-docs/stackpacks/integrations/cloudera.md

        # mandatory
        api_version: <api_version> # v18
      ```
-2. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
+2. [Restart Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to publish the configuration changes.
-3. Once the Agent is restarted, wait for the Agent to collect the data and send it to StackState.
+3. Once the Agent is restarted, wait for the Agent to collect the data and send it to Rancher Observability.

 ## Release notes